 xn= 1, if bn=0-1, if bn=1

 These binary symbols are then spread to chip-rate with spreading factor SF.
-This process is illustrated explicitly in Figure 2 below where SF = 8.
-The symbols are first up-sampled SF times and interpolated using a scaled boxcar filter, i.e. the symbol is repeated SF times at chip-rate.
+This process is illustrated explicitly in Figure 3 below where SF = 8.
+The symbols are first up-sampled SF times and interpolated using a scaled boxcar filter, i.e. the symbol is repeated SF times at chip-rate as illustrated in Figure 4.
 Note that this is a mathematical representation of the direct sequence spreading operation.
 This process can be implemented in an alternative manner that is mathematically equivalent.
 The up-sampled symbols are multiplied by a specified Gold Code to create the spread signal.

-Figure 2 Bit-to-chip diagram
+Figure 3 Bit-to-chip diagram